colelawrence/decipad/apps/docs/docs/quick-start/inline-results.md

     - You can embed any number or calculation within a sentence by using the `=` shortcut.
 Simply press the `=` key, and a formula bar will appear.
 Type your calculation, and the result will be embedded in your text.

-2.  **Drag & Drop Inline Results from the Number's Catalog**
+2.  **Drag & Drop Inline Results from the Data Tab**

-    - You can easily embed any value from the number's catalog on the left side of your notebook.
-Just click and hold the `⸬` button that appears when you hover over a number, and drop it onto your text.
+    - Easily embed any value from the data tab located on the right side of your notebook.
+Simply click the sidebar button in the top bar to open the sidebar, then access the data tab.
+When you hover over a number, a `⸬` button will appear; you can click and drag it to drop it onto your text.

 3.  **Drag & Drop Inline Results from Data Views**